 How to Potty Train Your Puppy on Pee Pads?

-Dog pee pads, also known as potty pads or dog training pads, are either square or rectangular sheets of absorbent material that are a lifesaver to any pet parent for multiple reasons, but especially for their use to soak up any sort of puppy mess such as pee and waste.
+Dog pee pads, also called potty pads and training pads, are sheets of absorbent material that is used to soak up any puppy mess such as pee and waste.
 Here’s how you can use this method:

 1. Determine a designated area to begin indoor training—like the bathroom or the laundry room.
 It is advisable to select a place tiled floor, which is easy to clean and mop.
 Make sure it’s dog-proofed, and all harmful chemicals are out of their reach.
 Then, set up the designated potty spot by covering the floor with pee pads and putting your pet’s bed in the corner of the said room.